Housing Projects & Initiatives

 UMass Donahue Study

-Approved by the Select Board in January 2023, the University of Massachusetts Amherst Donahue Institute (“UMDI”) is conducting a study on the short-term rental market in Provincetown.
-The scope focuses on aspects of the short-term rental market and follows from a larger proposed study that included many other aspects of the housing market.
+Approved by the Select Board in January 2023, the University of Massachusetts Amherst Donahue Institute (“UMDI”) conducted a study on the short-term rental market in Provincetown.
+The study examined current practices nationwide around short-term rental regulation and identifies what lessons these regulations may offer to Provincetown, especially regarding increasing the availability and attainability of year-round housing.

 Down Payment & Closing Cost Assistance Program (2022/2023)